 Today, employees do not need to be onsite as the modern industrial organisation is connected by the cloud.
 People can operate remotely, and teams can still collaborate fully.
-This applies even to the engineers and other members of the workforce that need to be hands on with equipment.
+This applies even to the engineers and other members of the workforce that need to be hands-on with the equipment.

 This is because there are emerging technologies like big data, artificial intelligence, machine learning and virtual reality that have not only opened the door to remote access but also led to the advent of the digital twin – a virtual replica of machinery and factories – all powered by data.

 This means management, maintenance and control of machinery can be done digitally.
 Using 3D modelling and advanced engineering and visualisation tools, sophisticated tasks can continue via an effective operational dashboard.